kleineluka/terra/README.md

 # Terra 🌏
-Capitalism toy-selling video game server emulator from my childhood. **Not done yet.**
+Capitalism toy-selling video game server emulator from my childhood. **Not done yet.** Called Terra because that's what the world of UB Funkeys is called :)

 # Highlights 🌈
 - Stupidly simple and secure accounts with bcrypt.